check-spelling/check-spelling-docs/Feature:-Detect-non-text-files.md

 1. If there's an imbalance (51%?), a warning should be issued

 ## File patterns

+This is implemented in [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22) as part of [[Heuristic exclude suggestions|Feature: Heuristic exclude suggestions]]

 Totals for files could be checked by *file extension*, *file infix*, *file prefix*, and *directory name*